rayes0/blog/content/blog/hyouka.md

 {{<pquote "I would largely understand Satoshi's thoughts and feelings, since I've known him since middle school.
 The same can be said of Ibara, who has been in the same class as me for nine years and can be said to be an acquaintance.
 But what do I know about Chitanda?"
 "Hyouka (Houtarou) Vol.4, Story 2" >}}

-## Romanticism, When examined - Ego depletion and Withered Flowers
+## Withered Flowers, When examined - Ego depletion

 Episode 7 of the anime (or Vol 4, Story 3 - The Ghost, When examined), on the outside seems merely just a trip to the hot springs and a small mystery about a ghost that was actually just the shadow of a yukata, but as typical with KyoAni shows, things go deeper than the surface.